UK’s Great Coastline

 Coast Radar was formed out of my love of the UK coast and wanting people to think about exploring what we have on our doorstep rather than by default jumping on a plane.
-Yes, great beaches are everywhere but the UK with its 13,000 km of coastline (including islands) has such a great variety in such a short distance that does make it second to none.
+Yes, great beaches are everywhere but the UK with its 31,000 km of coastline (including islands) has such a great variety in such a short distance that does make it second to none.
+This means you always have a beach near you.

-Devon and Cornwall takes on a more rocky coastline, with cliffs and small fishing villages.
-Land’s End in Cornwall marks the western most part of mainland England.
+Devon and Cornwall take on a more rocky coastline, with cliffs and small fishing villages.
+Land’s End in Cornwall marks the westernmost part of mainland England.

-Heading north from Land’s End the coastline remains much the same as in south Devon and Cornwall but is besides the Celtic Sea until it eventually reaches the Bristol Channel
+Heading north from Land’s End the coastline remains much the same as in south Devon and Cornwall but is beside the Celtic Sea until it eventually reaches the Bristol Channel

-The East coast at the Scottish border we head South through the rugged Northumberland, Durham and Yorkshire coasts, then start to see a change and hit flatter sandier coastline at Lincolnshire, hop across the Wash and visit sleepier counties of Norfolk and Suffolk.
-At Essex we then start to see a busier coastline influenced by it’s close location to London before hitting the Thames estuary.
+On the East coast at the Scottish border we head South through the rugged Northumberland, Durham and Yorkshire coasts, then start to see a change and hit flatter sandier coastline at Lincolnshire, hop across The Wash and visit sleepier counties of Norfolk and Suffolk.
+At Essex, we then start to see a busier coastline influenced by its close location to London before hitting the Thames estuary.

 Llandudno in the North is between a pair of limestone headlands, the Great Orme and the Little Orme.
-Yoi have a choice of two beaches and the traditional Victorian seafront.
+You have a choice of two beaches and the traditional Victorian seafront.

 The Gower Peninsula is the place for stunning beaches, with Rhossili Bay being the most famous of them.

-If you want surfing then the southern Porthcawl beach is a place to visit equalling any of the more famous Cornwall beaches.
+If you want surfing then the southern Porthcawl beach is a place to visit equaling any of the more famous Cornwall beaches.

 Isle of Man